 Breitbart is reporting today that according to the latest data from the U.S. Department of Agriculture (USDA), more than 6.2 million individuals dropped off food stamps since President Donald Trump completed his first full month in office.

 The most recent USDA data shows that 6,268,285 individuals discontinued their participation in the Supplemental Nutrition Assistance Program (SNAP)— the program in charge of food stamps— since February 2017 when Trump finished his first month as president.

 Individual and household food stamp participation has consistently declined since 2013 back when the Obama administration was in power and enrollment in the program reached its highest point in U.S. history.

 The article concludes:

-“I don’t want to have anyone coming in that’s on welfare,” Trump told Breitbart News last Monday.
+“I don’t want to have anyone coming in that’s on welfare,” Trump told Breitbart News in March.

 The Trump administration also recently released several policies that would close loopholes for those taking advantage of the nation’s food stamp program.

 The USDA issued a proposal in July that would close a “loophole” allowing 3.1 million people who already receive benefits from a non-cash welfare program to receive food stamps through SNAP.

 The Trump administration also released a “public charge rule” last month which would deny green cards to immigrants or make it harder for them to obtain them if they have a history of using welfare benefits such as food stamps.

 Welfare programs are meant to be a temporary help–not a career choice.
 Americans need to get back in the habit of working to support themselves and their families.
 President Trump is moving us in that direction.